 Unfortunately, Nighthawk suffered the same fate as most other Western boom towns of the era: as metal values dropped, operating costs increased and the available metal ore became more difficult and expensive to locate, residents moved on to greener pastures and new opportunities.
 The last mine in the region to close was the Kaaba Texas mine, which was shuttered in 1951, and eventually the last resident left Nighthawk behind.

 Now considered a “ghost town,” the few remaining buildings in Nighthawk are remarkably well-preserved, including the schoolhouse, an old mill, a mining company administration building and the Nighthawk Hotel.
-Visitors can also admire the picturesque beauty of the Enloe Dam, which was decommissioned in 1959 and has since been added to the National Register of Historic Places.
+Visitors can also admire the picturesque beauty of the Enloe Dam, which was decommissioned in 1959 and has since been added to the National Register of Historic Places, and is a beautiful example of abandoned places in Washington.

 Our Final Thoughts on Abandoned Places in Washington